 Many of us feel alone in our process.
 This is not good for our health.
 We feel isolated.
 We may feel that our process is a burden on others.
 Isolation is one of the most profound stressors on Earth.
 Being witnessed, on the other hand, makes us feel like we matter.
 Mattering is good for our health.
 It makes our life worth living.

 Mattering is a form of LOVE.

 As a physician, I feel that bearing witness is the most sacred part of what I do each day.
 Holding space and bearing witness to sometimes unbearable suffering deepens my heart and fortifies my soul.
-It makes my patients feel that they matter, that their pain and suffering matters.
+It makes my patients feel that they matter, that their pain and suffering matter.
 To be asked to bear witness for another is a profound honor.
 Life presents us with so many ways to bear witness to each other every day.
 We must embrace these opportunities for loving.

 Like Ann who will be changed forever by her witnessing, we must hold our strong arms around each other with open hearts.
 As Ann bears witness to a grieving mother, I bear witness to Ann.
 Somehow, I feel that my arms are around her and this mother, all at the same time.
 My heart is open to holding space for all of this.
-For me it is a great honor and a blessing.
+For me, it is a great honor and a blessing.